 If you like a little more luxury, or actually a lot more the Pieter Cornelisz Hooftstraat, affectionately called P.C.
 Hooftstraat is where you can do some serious damage to your credit card.
 In this road in the Oud Zuid district of the city, near the Rijksmuseum and the Stedelijk museum, you will find the haute couture boutiques: Cartier, Gucci, Edgar Vos, Tommy Hillfinger and the very impressive Oger shop are all located here.
 If all this is too much you can always go for a walk in the Vondelpark which is situated directly at the end of this road.

 As every metropolis, Amsterdam has several different quarters - each of them with a special character and public.
-Shopping streets in Amsterdam also vary, depending on their location in town.
+Shopping in Amsterdam streets also vary, depending on their location in town.
 Many small shops, with their own importing contacts all over the world, make shopping in Amsterdam even more exciting.
 Furthermore, as the whole city center is not big, you may just walk through all the shopping streets of this city in just one or two days.

-Amsterdam has great department stores and shopping malls.
+Amsterdam shopping is great in department stores and shopping malls.
 They offer unique choice of products with imports from Asia, Latin America and Africa.
 The best choice is offered by De Bijenkorf (The Bee Hive) located directly at the Dam square.
-Except for one (Villa Arena), all department stores and shopping malls in Amsterdam are located within a short walking distance from the Dam square.
+Except for one (Villa Arena), all department stores and shopping malls are located within a short walking distance from the Dam square.
 You may compare their actual choice within couple of hours.
 Shopping in Amsterdam may save you time and effort.
 If you like your shopping indoors, or if it happens to be raining you can always visit one of the shopping malls in Amsterdam: Magna Plaza (on the Nieuwezijds Voorburgwal, again near the Dam square) or the Kalvertoren (on the Kalverstraat).

 Amsterdam is renowned as the most important modern and experimental art center in the North of Europe.
 Amsterdam art galleries present artists from all over the world, focussed on abstract and experimental art as well as photography.
 Interesting realistic paintings from so called New Dutch Realism movement, as well as realistic paintings from Italy, Spain, UK and the US are always on offer.
-Prices often are moderate, starting as low as € 150,- for a small painting or a print, but works of the well-known living artists tend to reach last years the record prices.
+Prices often are moderate, starting as low as € 150,- for a small painting or a print, but works of the well-known living artists tend to reach record prices.

 Amsterdam being multicultural and tolerant city, which accepts many different lifestyles, has plenty of sex shops, mainly in the Red Light District and in its direct neighborhood, or around the Rembrandtplein.
 Several of them are uniquely addressed to gay or lesbian people.

-Amsterdam Schiphol Airport is a good place for shopping.
+Amsterdam Schiphol Airport is a good place for shopping in Amsterdam.
 Commercial and communication centre called Schiphol Plaza adjoining to the airport has already several luggage, consumer electronics, bookshops and fashion shops which might be of your interest.
 Offering similar prices to the shops in town, the Plaza remains an interesting shopping opportunity because of its location and the variety of merchandises.
 However you will find the real bargains since you have passed the passport controls and found yourself in the departure lounges of the airport.
 Amsterdam Airport duty free shops and their brand See Buy Fly are internationally recognized as one of the best.